satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 ```

 IMPORTANT NOTE:
-- now that we have a way to create the validation dataset using the above method, notice that the validation_split specifies a percentage for the dataset to be split up by into training data and test data.
+- now that we have a way to create the validation dataset using the above method, notice that the validation_split specifies a percentage for the dataset to be split up by into training data and validation data.
 - This percentage takes the end portion of the dataset.
 	- For example, let's say you have an array of 10 numbers from 1 to 10 as such:
 		`[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`